+In 2011 we managed to secure a small parcel of Chardonnay which was grown behind the Mount Lofty Botanical Gardens.
+The vines are some of the oldest in the Adelaide Hills and were planted by a former CSIRO scientist.
+The researcher, Bernie Swaby, made that clonal selections and determined the ideal soil conditions when he helped the region establish itself.
+Bernie wisely secured the best site for himself and has been growing some spectacular fruit ever since.
 This wine was hand-picked and whole bunch pressed into old French oak barrels where it was allowed to undergo wild fermentation.
-The wine received 12 months lees stirring every second week before it was allowed to naturally clarify for 4 months.
+The wine received 10 months lees stirring every second week before it was allowed to naturally clarify for 4 months.
 The wine received a small amount of sulphur prior to bottling and was neither filtered nor cold stabilised which allows the vineyard and season to fully express itself.
-Of the 4 barrels two tasted feminine and became the Piccadilly Valley Chardonnay while the other 2 more full-bodied and masculine became the Adelaide Hills Chardonnay

 In 2001 Swaby purchased a morning facing slope from their neighbours.
 Due to the high cost of land in Piccadilly, this vineyard will be the last to be planted by Swaby family.
 The vineyard was established with good quality water but has been dry grown since 2010.
 The micro climate in the Swaby vineyard is characterised by mild days and cool nights as the vineyard is directly under the protection of Mount Lofty.
 These conditions allows for a slow maturation for the grapes and allows for excellent flavour development and an abundance of acidity.